I’m excited to bring you another SGD student design – this time for a stunning rooftop garden for the English Garden Future Fund competition.

 Garden Over the Thames

 “I have enjoyed my cottage garden for a number of years but decided I wanted to take it to the next level – design.
 Google was my friend in searching for the right online course and I discovered Rachel at Successful Garden Designs.
-I watched her videos and purchased the wide and square garden design formula package, which I thoroughly enjoyed and learnt a lot.
+I watched her videos and purchased the the garden design formula package, which I thoroughly enjoyed and learnt a lot.
 It’s all about lawn shape!

 Applying for The English Garden Future Fund Competition was a way to experiment with what I had learnt from Rachel and guess what, I was lucky enough to become a finalist!